-From 1992-1997 LWVWA relied upon League principles and LWVUS positions in successfully opposing legislation and the five initiatives that would have legalized discrimination against gay, lesbian, bisexual and transgendered individuals in our state.
-Delegates at the 1997 state convention adopted an amendment to our positions on Education and Human Resources to clarify our long-standing commitment to equal rights for all people and to be consistent with LWVUS positions.
+Also during the 1900s, LWVWA relied upon League principles and LWVUS positions in successfully opposing legislation and the five initiatives that would have legalized discrimination against gay, lesbian, bisexual and transgendered individuals in our state.
+An amendment to our positions on Education and Human Resources was adopted to clarify our long-standing commitment to equal rights for all people and to be consistent with LWVUS positions.
+We also opposed elimination of Affirmative Action.